Best GPUs under $500 in 2025 – our top picks tested and reviewed

 - 4K and 1440p at ultra settings don't have great performance

-Our last pick is the RX 7600 XT from AMD.
-We went with this GPU because, during our RX 7600 XT review, it has top-notch performance at 1080p and even managed to crunch numbers at 1440p in some titles.
+Our last pick is the AMD RX 7600 XT.
+We went with this GPU because, during our review, it had top-notch performance at 1080p and even managed to crunch numbers at 1440p in some titles.

 That said, it managed 221 and 158 FPS at 1080p and 1440p in more optimized titles like Doom Eternal.
 This means the likelihood of this GPU performing well increases with well-optimized games.